 In every company, some of their employees are sent out to attend a conference regarding on a relevant topic prevalent in their industry.
 These conferences talk about the challenges being faced in the industry and how to make a counter attack for it.
+You may also see report samples.

 At the end of every conference, an employee is tasked to write a conference report.
 There is usually a deadline in the submission of the said document.
 It is urgent for this report to be done right away to keep the ideas fresh and relevant.
 Conference reports also show the employee’s learning and expectations throughout the whole event.